POINT OF VIEW

 Looking at returns, refunds, and exchanges, RPA can automate the process from start to finish.
 Should a customer request an exchange online, a new order can be automatically created and processed.

-A lot of online retailers already have paperless return systems where the customer applies online for their return, making the process a lot quicker once the product has been sent back.
+A lot of online retailers already have paperless return systems where customers apply online for their return, making the process a lot quicker once the product has been sent back.
 This improves customer experience and satisfaction as they get their money refunded quicker than if an employee had to monitor and authorise the return.

 Inventory and supply chain management